Homa J. Porter

-Homa Jackson Porter, usually known as H. J. Porter or Jack Porter (February 21, 1896 – December 7, 1986) was a Texas businessman and political activist.
-A key figure in building a competitive Republican Party in his home state after a century of Democratic dominance, Porter was best known as Lyndon Johnson's general election opponent in the 1948 contest for a seat in the United States Senate.
+Homa Jackson Porter, usually known as H. J. Porter or Jack Porter (February 21, 1896 – December 7, 1986) was an American businessman and political activist.
+A key figure in building a competitive Republican Party in his home state of Texas after a century of dominance by the Democratic Party, Porter was best known as future president Lyndon Johnson's general election opponent in the 1948 contest for a seat in the United States Senate.

 Early life

-Homa J. Porter was born in Annetta, Texas on February 21, 1896, the last of seven children born to James Ewing Porter and Isabella Lavonia (Turner) Porter.
+Porter was born in Annetta, Texas on February 21, 1896, the last of seven children born to James Ewing Porter and Isabella Lavonia (Turner) Porter.
 He was raised on his family's cotton and corn farm and in Weatherford, Texas.
-He worked as a road master's clerk for the Texas and Pacific Railway while attending high school and after graduating he was employed at the Byars State Bank of Byars, Oklahoma, which was owned by a relative.
+He worked as a road master's clerk for the Texas and Pacific Railway while attending high school, after graduating he was employed at the Byars State Bank of Byars, Oklahoma, which was owned by a relative.

 Porter served as a private in the United States Army during World War I, and was assigned to clerical duties at the Quartermaster Officers Training School at Camp Johnston in Jacksonville, Florida (now Naval Air Station Jacksonville).
 After returning home he worked in real estate and automobile sales in Purcell, Oklahoma, then decided to pursue a career in the petroleum business.
 Porter moved back to Texas to speculate in land, mineral rights, and test wells for oil drilling, and found success as an independent oil producer.

 Beginning in the 1920s, Porter supported conservative Democrats in Texas, which had been a Democratic bastion since the end of the American Civil War.
 He backed John Nance Garner's vice presidential candidacies on the Franklin D. Roosevelt ticket in 1932 and again in 1936.
 In 1940, Porter broke with the Democratic Party because he supported Garner for president and opposed a third term for Roosevelt.
 Porter became a Republican after the 1940 election, and began a long term effort to construct a competitive Republican Party in Texas.
 In the mid 1940s, he founded a lobbying organization for oil speculators, the Texas Independent Producers and Royalty Owners Association (TIPRO), of which he became the first president.